lexy-language/lexy-typescript/README.md

 ## Floating point precision

-To avoid floating-point manipulation problems `decimal.js` is used to handle number operations.
+To avoid floating-point manipulation problems `decimal.js` is used internally to handle number operations.